Bringing Camping Home From Canada: My Ultimate Camping Checklist

 So to make this very personal and quite ‘me, me, me’ post a bit more ‘you, you, you’ I want to share my own camping packing list, honed over quite a few trips.
 This pretty much lists everything I’d bring on a big camping trip. assuming I’d have no access to running water, let alone shops.
 I hope it’s as helpful for you as it will be for me when I go on my first UK camping trip this year.

 My Camping Checklist

-When I moved back to the UK from British Columbia I had to leave most of my camping gear behind, but I’ve been sent some great versions of the same items from UK camping specialists Blacks and Millets so that I can re-create the perfect luxury camping experience here in Blighty.
+When I moved back to the UK from British Columbia I had to leave most of my camping gear behind, but UK camping specialists Blacks and Millets have a great range of camping accessories, so that I was able to re-create a luxurious camping experience here in Blighty.

 Choosing A Tent

 The most important subject you need to put some time and thought into researching before your first camping trip is of course tents.
 A very close second is air mattresses.

 The kind of tent that’s going to make you fall in love with camping like I did is a large tent like the Rydal 500 – something tall enough to stand up in, and my preference is for it to have a porch or vestibule – in other word a boot room, where you can put all your muddy boots and the other bits and bobs you discard before coming inside, so they don’t clutter up your bedroom.

 Air mattress-wise I recommend a double height air mattress so that you can be super comfy at night, and don’t risk that awful feeling of waking up and finding your back touching the ground.

 Everything I Pack When I Go Camping: The Ultimate Camping Packing List